danicostas-xyz/danicostas-xyz/README.md

 # Hello! ✨ I'm Dani Costas ✨

 ## About Me
-I am a 29-year-old software development student based in Madrid.
-Currently, I am interning as a trainee developer at Pinout Solutions, working with the Zoho Platform.
+Currently working at Pinout Solutions, a Zoho Partner company, where I develop solutions using the Zoho ecosystem (Creator, Deluge, Desk APIs, and more).

 ## 🚀 My Technologies